MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-overview.md

 ## What isn't migrated

-### Google Drawings, Forms, Sites, and Maps
+### Google Drawings, Sites, and Maps

-Google doesn't allow us to export Drawings, Forms, Sites, and Maps from Drive.
+Google doesn't allow us to export Drawings, Sites, and Maps from Drive.
 These aren't migrated.

 ### Docs, Slides, and Sheets